nguyendviet/mobile-notes/docs/full-explanation.md

         }
     },
     "S3WebsiteReact": {
-        // This stack create the hosting website
+        // This stack creates the hosting website
     },
     "S3UploadBucket": {
-        // This stack create the upload bucket
+        // This stack creates the upload bucket
     },
     "Cognito": {
         "Properties": {